rricharz/Tek4010/README.md

         - Raspberry Pi 3 Model B+ or faster recommended if run on same system as SimH/PiDP-11
         - Raspberry Pi 3 Model B+ or faster recommended if run in -full mode on high resolution screens
         - Tested with Raspbian Stretch and Raspbian Buster
-        - Tested on Raspberry Pi 4
+        - Tested on Raspberry Pi 3, 4 and 5.
         - Tested with directly attached HDMI screen and with VNC

 **Installation and first tests**